openshift/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 referenced in patches:
 - `builtin.cluster.{name,namespace}`
 - `builtin.cluster.topology.{version,class}`
-- `builtin.cluster.network.{serviceDomain,services,pods,ipFamily}`
-- `builtin.controlPlane.{replicas,version,name}`
-    - Please note, these variables are only available when patching control plane or control plane machine templates.
-- `builtin.controlPlane.machineTemplate.infrastructureRef.name`
+- `builtin.controlPlane.{replicas,version}`
-    - Please note, these variables are only available when using a control plane with machines and when patching control plane or control plane machine templates.
+    - **Note**: These variables are only available when patching control plane or control plane machine templates.
 - `builtin.machineDeployment.{replicas,version,class,name,topologyName}`
-    - Please note, these variables are only available when patching the templates of a MachineDeployment and contain the values of the current `MachineDeployment` topology.
-- `builtin.machineDeployment.{infrastructureRef.name,bootstrap.configRef.name}`
-    - Please note, these variables are only available when patching the templates of a MachineDeployment and contain the values of the current `MachineDeployment` topology.
+    - **Note**: These variables are only available when patching the templates of a MachineDeployment and contain the values of the current `MachineDeploymentTopology`.

 Builtin variables can be referenced just like regular variables, e.g.:
 ```yaml